-The painter and graphic artist Eberhard Schlotter was one of the most German artists in the 1950s and 60s.
+The painter and graphic artist Eberhard Schlotter was one of the most important German artists in the 1950s and 60s.
 His life’s work included paintings, watercolours, drawings and prints, illustrations and literary works.
 His work often emerged from discussions with other visual artists, including Pablo Picasso, Giorgio Morandi and Max Ernst, and he also found a stimulating counterpart in literature – his lifelong friendship with the writer Arno Schmidt and the appreciation of writers including Cervantes, James Joyce and Wilhelm Raabe make Schlotter’s oeuvre fascinating for the study of modern literature.

 Eberhard Schlotter grew up in Hildesheim in northern Germany.
 He and his sculptor brother Gotthelf (1922–2007) were introduced to art by their father, the sculptor Heinrich Schlotter, and as a student Eberhard was considered a talented drawer and painter.
 In 1939 Eberhard enrolled at the Akademie der Bildenden Künste (Academy of Visual Arts) in Munich, but at the outbreak of war was sent to the Eastern front to fight on the vanguard, where he was severely wounded in 1944 and later became a prisoner of the Americans.
 While in hospital he was nursed by his future wife, Dorothea von der Leyen, and they married in August 1944.